Freya-Vivariums/.github/profile/README.md

     <img src="../documentation/patreon-300x81.png" align="right" width="20%"/>
 </a>

 The **Freya Vivarium Control System** is open source and free to use.
-If you'd like to support its development, consider contributing in code or become a Patreon.
+The organization behind Freya will never hold back features behind a paywall.
+All the hardware designs, software, and flows are open for anyone to use, modify, and share.
+If you want to support its development and maintenance, consider contributing in code or become a Patreon.

 <div clear="right"/>